Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/basics-and-ability-scores.md

 type of die to use.
 Any number after that indicates a quantity that is added or subtracted from the result.

+### d%
-**d%:** Percentile dice work a little differently.
+Percentile dice work a little differently.
 You generate a number between 1 and 100 by rolling two different ten-sided dice.
 One (designated before you roll) is the tens digit.
 The other is the ones digit.
 Two 0s represent 100.